Greenwich Village townhouse explosion

 The two survivors, already facing assault charges in Chicago for their actions during the Weathermen's Days of Rage there the preceding October, were charged with unlawful possession of dynamite.
 After their bail in the Chicago case was revoked when they failed to show up for trial shortly after the explosion, Boudin and Wilkerson remained fugitives from justice for a decade.
 Wilkerson voluntarily surrendered in 1980 and served 11 months in prison on the charge.
 Boudin eventually was apprehended in 1981 and pleaded guilty to felony murder and robbery in the Brink's case in exchange for a sentence of 20 years to life in prison.

-Robbins, recalled as an inexperienced bombmaker who refused to take any suggestions that might have improved safety and stuck to the way he had been told to build the bombs, had hoped that the bombings would do serious damage and inflict enough casualties for the Weathermen to be taken seriously by their putative allies in the Black Panthers as revolutionary opponents of the Vietnam War and institutionalized racism, since the group's previous bombings had generally done little more than inconvenience their targets.
+Robbins was recalled as an inexperienced bombmaker who refused to take any suggestions that might have improved safety and stuck to the way he had been told to build the bombs.
+He had hoped that the bombings would do serious damage and inflict enough casualties for the Weathermen to be taken seriously by their putative allies in the Black Panthers as revolutionary opponents of the Vietnam War and institutionalized racism, since the group's previous bombings had generally done little more than inconvenience their targets.
 The self-destructive failure of their plot had the opposite effect: most of the members left, and most support from the greater radical left-wing community evaporated.
 Those who remained, including Wilkerson, learned more about explosives and bombmaking; their campaign continued for another six years.
+After the townhouse explosion the Weathermen sought to avoid inflicting casualties in their bombings.
 A new, modernist house similar in appearance was built on the site in 1978; its value has risen into the millions.